 SOA Is Not An Architecture

+SOA is one of those magical buzzwords used to market almost anything to enterprise customers.
+But what exactly is it?
+I think its a high level set of principles and practices for building an architecture and not an architecture itself.
+The internet is full of other descriptions of what SOA really means.
 One interesting way to think about SOA is as a set of vantage points or views.
 Each view from the perspective of a particular class of stakeholders.
-Jeff Schneider talks about this in a blog post titled “Balanced Views of SOA”.
+Jeff Schneider talks about this in a blog post titled "Balanced Views of SOA".
 This way of thinking at first was a little strange to me, but the more I think about it the more it makes sense.
-A follow-up post titled “A Proposed Taxonomy for Thinking about SOA” by Anne Thomas Manes extends this line of thinking.
+A follow-up post titled "A Proposed Taxonomy for Thinking about SOA" by Anne Thomas Manes extends this line of thinking.

 blog comments powered by Disqus